kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 ##### Handling Node Evaluation Results

-In most cases, this restricted search results in a resource fit error, naturally triggering the scheduler's preemption pathway.
-In this case, the pod will be kept in the `Unschedulable` queue.
+In most cases, this restricted search results in a resource fit error, naturally triggering the scheduler's preemption pathway to identify victims on the assigned node.

-However, if the resize fits without needing preemption (e.g., if cluster topology shifts or other workloads exit, freeing up capacity on the host), the **`DeferredPodScheduling`** plugin implements the `Permit` phase and returns a status of `UnschedulableAndUnresolvable` (with a message like `"pod resize fits, waiting for Kubelet actuation"`).
-This ensures the scheduler skips the preemption and binding phases, but keeps the deferred pod in the `Unschedulable` queue to await Kubelet actuation.
+However, if the resize fits without needing preemption (either because cluster topology shifted or because victim pods have finished terminating), the pod progresses through the `Permit` and `Bind` phases to complete the scheduling cycle.
+During `Bind`, because the pod is already bound to the node, the scheduler skips binding the pod and removes the pod from the scheduling queue.

-Because a parked pod's capacity can be consumed by other workloads before the Kubelet actuates it, the scheduler registers `NodeResourcesFit` QHints to watch for pod upsize events on the same node.
-If another pod on the node scales up, the QHint moves the parked pod back to the `activeQ` for re-evaluation.
+Because the scheduler cache accounts for the pod using `max(desired, allocated, actual)`, the required capacity remains reserved in `nodeInfo.Requested`.
+However, race conditions can cause the Kubelet to resize a different pod than the one that triggered the eviction.
+When an assigned pod scales up on a node, the scheduler's `updatePod` event handler detects the scale-up and checks for any `Deferred` pods running on that same host.
+To prevent cluster-wide pod iterations and maintain scalability, the scheduler utilizes the pod informer indexer with a secondary index keyed by `spec.nodeName` to look up only the pods bound to that specific node, immediately re-enqueuing any lingering `Deferred` pods back into `activeQ` for re-evaluation and preemption.

-The necessity of keeping the pod in the `Unschedulable` queue and using QHints for requeuing is explained further in [Reconsideration Race Conditions](#reconsideration-race-conditions).
+The necessity of requeueing in such cases is detailed in [Reconsideration Race Conditions](#reconsideration-race-conditions).

 #### `DefaultPreemption` Plugin: Preemption Mechanism Adjustments in the PostFilter Phase